*Originally posted on April 5, 2016. This is an updated and much improved version of that original post.

 I hope you’ll find the answers you need in what I’ve shared.
 If you want to dive deeper, know that I discuss weight and dieting extensively in The Brain over Binge Recovery Guide and even more in the Brain over Binge 8-Week Course.

-*SPECIAL NOTE ABOUT COURSE: The 8-Week Course is scheduled to start again in January 2020, but if there is enough interest before then, I will start another course sooner.
-To show you are interested, sign up for the waiting list HERE and you’ll also receive a 25% discount when registration opens.
+*SPECIAL NOTE ABOUT COURSE: The 8-Week Course is scheduled to start again on January 13th, 2020, and registration will open on January 3rd.
+If you sign up for the waiting list HERE before registration opens, you’ll receive a 25% discount.